A Downton Abbey tour of England

 If you visit during the late summer, you can combine a visit to the village with a trip to Highclere Castle.

 The drive to Highclere Castle is long and winding, its lazy turns shaded by massive, spreading cedar trees.
 As you round the final bend, the familiar silhouette reveals itself all at once — a square Jacobethan-style confection faced with Bath stone, its roofline punctuated with slim towers, all perched on a vast green lawn like a jewel on a velvet cushion.

 Welcome to Highclere Castle, the ancestral seat of the Earls of Carnarvon and the real Downton Abbey.

-Even at first glance it’s obvious that the castle is still a private residence rather than a destination geared towards fans who want to pay homage to their beloved show — cars park on a grassy field that’s usually a lawn suitable for a genteel picnic.
+Even at first glance it’s obvious that the castle is still a private residence rather than a destination geared toward fans who want to pay homage to their beloved show — cars park on a grassy field that’s usually a lawn suitable for a genteel picnic.
 The small, simple admissions booth looks temporary, probably because public tours are only offered for two months during the summer, along with a few Christmas-themed events in December.

 Before you go into the house itself though, I suggest taking the time to wander around the surrounding grounds, a park designed by Britain’s best-known landscape artist, Lancelot ‘Capability’ Brown.
 The grassy downlands are dotted with huge trees, ‘ancient’ follies that in reality date back to the 18th century, and charmingly crafted gardens.
 One of the prettiest is the walled Monk’s Garden, where poisonous plants, medicinal herbs and espaliered fruit trees mingle freely.